vivshaw/zettel/pages/PMBOK.md

+---
-tags:: project management
+tags: project management
-alias:: Project Management Body of Knowledge
+alias: Project Management Body of Knowledge
+---

 - the [[PMI]]'s standard body of knowledge for project management
 - breaking down the PMBOK: